 Oracle Connection String¶

-Builds a valid Oracle database connection URI from separate parameters.
-Supports both service name and SID styles, and can append a custom character encoding.
-Intended to simplify passing a single, correctly formatted connection string to downstream database nodes.
+Builds an Oracle database connection URI from individual parameters.
+Supports both service name and SID connection types, and optionally appends a custom character encoding.
+Returns the constructed connection string in the node’s primary text output slot.

 Usage¶